 - Consider preferences for instruction style.
 In traditional education, students might not know what to expect from any given professor.
 In online ed, instruction styles tend to be clearly demarcated: live instruction, self-paced, etc.

 - Determine what education benefits apply.
 Service members and vets can use the GI Bill to pay for some or all their online education if the university is properly certified.
 Military students should fully understand the bill and funding options before enrolling.

 - Determine what student services might help.
-Veterans who turn to online ed for health reasons might benefit greatly from available student services, like tutoring, counseling, and career guidance.
+Veterans who turn to online ed for health reasons might benefit greatly from available student services, like tutoring, counseling, as well as career guidance.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!